eprintsug/EPrintsArchivematica/README.md

 `2121dca88ad7f701d3f3e2d041004a56 ../objects/documents/my-doc.pdf`

 For files with MD5 values already recorded in the EPrints database, use these values in the manifest.
 For these values already recorded in EPrints database, they should be checked (ie., recalculated for the file and compared to what is stored in EPrints) signalling an error if there is a mismatch.
 These errors indicate that file corruption may have already taken place.
+There should be a configuration option to control what happens in case of a checksum mismatch:

+$c->{DPExport}={on-checksum-mismatch}=skip-proceed | halt

+skip-proceed should be the default, meaning that the problematic eprint is flagged with an error in the eprint's digital preservation errors field, but the batch job continues.
+If 'halt' is chosen, the entire batch job that the problematic eprint is a part of halts.

+In addition, there should be an option to communicate checksum-mismatch error by email:

+$c->{DPExport}={on-checksum-mismatch-email-notification}=  | 0

+It should be set to 0 by default, and if set to true, in addition to the problematic eprint not exporting, an email is sent to the email address selected in the following config:

+$c->{DPExport}={DP-admin-email}="[email address]"

 For files with no MD5 value in the EPrints database:

 * Generate a new MD5 from the file on disk
 * Write the MD5 to the EPrints database
 * Write the MD5 to the `checksum.md5` manifest
+* Note that the MD5 was generated for the given file in the eprints' digital preservation warnings field

 ## Preservation Management Screen